Months of QA, completed in hours with OwlityAI.

 1. It scans your application in one click using computer vision and builds real-world test scenarios automatically.

-2. It keeps those tests healthy with continuous maintenance and updates selectors and flows when your app changes.
+2. It keeps tests healthy with continuous maintenance, AI functional testing automatically updates selectors and flows.

 3. With no-code execution, smart prioritization, and seamless integrations (GitHub, Jenkins, Jira, CI/CD tools), you get full visibility without the manual grind.